VershimaKelvin/genad/README.md

-# 🧪 Playwright Testing with Page Object Model (POM)
+# 🧪 HNG Stage 8 Task (GenzAD QA Team)

 This repository includes **Playwright** tests using the **Page Object Model (POM)** methodology.
 POM helps to create a structured and scalable approach to testing by separating the UI logic from the test cases.
+Written by GenzAd QA team using Java.

 ---